NB x GMCL x ECB- Banner-01 1200.png

 19.5.1.1.1.

-The overs have to be rearranged so that each team has an innings of equal overs and
+The total number of overs for the game have to be rearranged so that each team has an innings of equal overs and

 19.5.1.1.2.